ge8/docaas-devlab/README.md

 # Machine prerequisites:
-Install and configure AWS CLI for ap-southeast-2 region Install and configure AWS SAM CLI for ap-southeast-2 region A domain or subdomain name in AWS Route 53
+Install and configure AWS CLI for ap-southeast-2 region Install and configure AWS SAM CLI for ap-southeast-2 region Install and configure AWS Amplify CLI for ap-southeast-2 region (?)
+A domain or subdomain name in AWS Route 53
 An AWS ACM certificate in the us-east-1 region for the domain name above.
 A private S3 bucket: SAMBUCKET